Federal University of Technology Owerri: History

-FUTO has been a partnering university to the Joint Universities Preliminary Examinations Board (JUPEB).
-JUPEB offers A/Level Programs to Students seeking admission into the Federal University of Technology, Owerri via Direct Entry (DE).
-FUTO currently admit students into the JUPEB Program Yearly.
-On 13 April 2021, Prof Nnenna Oti was elected Vice-Chancellor to replace Francis Chukwuemeka Eze whose tenure expired on 19 June 2021.
+FUTO is a partnering institution of the Joint Universities Preliminary Examinations Board (JUPEB).
+JUPEB offers A/Level programs to students seeking admission into the Federal University of Technology, Owerri via Direct Entry (DE).
+FUTO admits students into the JUPEB program yearly.
+On 13 April 2021, Prof Nnenna Oti was elected vice-chancellor to replace Francis Chukwuemeka Eze, whose tenure expired on 19 June 2021.